CodeYourFuture/syllabus-archive/js-core/lesson3.5.md

 >
 > Add more test cases to verify your solution

-- Write a function that accepts a Phrase (string) and finds the longest word
+- Write a function that accepts a phrase (string) and finds the longest word
     - Example string : 'Code Your Future'
     - Expected Output : 'Future'
 - Can your new function reuse the previous function?